Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Preliminaries

 \begin{proof} The first statement follows from Equation \eqref{eq:cheeger} and the fact that $C_l(x) = x$ if $x$ is orthogonal to $G\cdot p$ with respect to $g$.
 For the second statement, if $\gamma$ is a geodesic under $g$ that is orthogonal to $G\cdot\gamma(0)$, then it is orthogonal to all the $G$-orbits it meets with respect to $g$.
 Thus the lift $\bar{\gamma}(t) = (e,\gamma(t))$ of $\gamma$ to $G \times M$ via $q$ is a geodesic under $\bar{g}_l$ that is orthogonal to the $G$-orbits for the action given in Equation \eqref{eq:cheegeraction}.
 Since Riemannian submersions send horizontal geodesics to geodesics, $\gamma$ is a geodesic under $g_l$.
 The first statement then implies that $\gamma$ is orthogonal to both $G\cdot\gamma(0)$ and $H\cdot\gamma(0)$, and hence to all the $G$-orbits and the $H$-orbits that it meets, with respect to $g_l$. \end{proof}

 Next, we collect some tools for tracking the effect of Cheeger deformations on sectional curvatures.
-The first result provides a condition under which one may reduce the number of zero curvature planes by applying the Cheeger deformation under an isomeric $\SO(3)$ or $\SU(2)$-action (see \cite[Corollary 2.2]{Bettiol14}).
+The first result, which follows from work by M\"uter \cite{Muter87}, provides a condition under which one may reduce the number of zero curvature planes by applying the Cheeger deformation under an isometric $\SO(3)$ or $\SU(2)$-action (see also \cite[Corollary 2.2]{Bettiol14}):

 \begin{lemma} Suppose $G$ is a compact Lie group which acts isometrically on a non-negatively curved Riemannian manifold $(M,g)$, and let $(M,g_l)$ be a Cheeger deformation via the $G$-action.
 Then $(M,g_l)$ has non-negative sectional curvature as well.
 Moreover, if $G=S^3$ or $G=\SO(3)$, then the following hold: \begin{enumerate} \itemsep{1pt} \item If a plane $P$ is positively curved with respect to $g$, then $C_l(P)$ is positively curved with respect to $g_l$. \item If the orthogonal projection of $P$ onto the $G$-orbit with respect to $g$ is two-dimensional, then $C_l(P)$ is positively curved with respect to $g_l$. \end{enumerate} \end{lemma}